 A Bayesian surplus production modelling framework was applied in order to provide a quantitative assessment of the North Sea shrimp stock.
 There were no major problems in model diagnostics.
+Results were generally in line with last years assessment.
+However, an upward revision of the 2013 values of two input biomass indices and an continued increase in all indices from 2013 to 2014 resuted in a slightly more optimistic perception of stock status.

-The results indicated that the stock declined since 2006 and is now below Bmsy but still above Blim.
-The estimated risk of stock biomass being below $B{trigger}$ in 2013 was 21% and there is a 47% risk of the F being above Fmsy.
-The posterior for MSY was positively skewed with a median at 14 ktons and upper and lower quartiles at 11 ktons and 17 ktons.
+The results indicated a stock decline from a peak in 2006 to 2010.
+Since the tha stock has increased and is now at Bmsy with a less than 5% risk of being below the Btrigger.
+The 2014 fishing mortality has less than 20% risk of exceeding Fmsy.
+The posterior for MSY was positively skewed with a median at 14 ktons and upper and lower quartiles at 12 ktons and 17 ktons.